 We found the specialist breeder option gave us a lot of advantages compared to the other options.

-With the pygmy hedgehog craze, there are so many unscrupulous people trying to jump onto bandwagon so it’s’ absolutely essential to buy a pygmy hedgehog from a reputable source to ensure there are no surprises.
+With the hedgehog craze, there are so many unscrupulous people trying to jump onto bandwagon so it’s’ absolutely essential to buy a hedgehog from a reputable source to ensure there are no surprises.
 Ending up with a large veterinarian bill later from a load of avoidable health issues or even premature death can be avoided by following a few simple steps.

-How much does an African Pygmy Hedgehog cost?
+How much does a Hedgehog cost?

-We paid around $350 for our hedgehog, we had seen other breeders offering pygmy hedgehogs for much less but we felt the breeder we eventually settled on was reputable and knew what they were talking about.
+We paid around $350 for our hedgehog, we had seen other breeders offering hedgehogs for much less but we felt the breeder we eventually settled on was reputable and knew what they were talking about.

 They had a depth of knowledge and it became apparent very quickly from initial discussions they were adept and knowledgeable about not only breeding hedgehogs but also looking after them.
-Where the pygmy hedgehog is bought from also influences the price paid for the hedgehog.
+Where the hedgehog is bought from also influences the price paid for the hedgehog.

-Where can you buy an African Pygmy Hedgehog?
+Where can you buy a hedgehog?

 - Major Pet Stores ($$$);